jay-hwang/active-record/README.md

 ### ActiveRecord Lite

 This is my 'lite' version of Rails ActiveRecord.
-It features the basic functionality of ActiveRecord.
-You can create attr_accessor/reader/writer, make database queries like Object.all, Object.find, and you can also make belongs_to, has_many, has_one_through associations.

-As no project is fully complete without tests, this rendition of ActiveRecord comes with RSpec tests.
+It features ActiveRecord's Object Relational Mapping functionality.

+[ ] - Provides attr_accessor, attr_reader, attr_writer
+[ ] - Can query database using Object#all, Object#find
+[ ] - Can create relations using #belongs_to, #has_many, and #has_one_through associations.